geleto/cascador-ai/README.md

 *   **The Logic (The "What"):** This is the high-level plan defined in a renderer.
 It's a readable, self-contained script or template that orchestrates the workflow, defining the steps and data flow.
     *   *Examples:* A script that first generates a draft, then sends it for critique, and finally revises it based on feedback; a template that fetches user data and product recommendations in parallel to render a personalized welcome email.

-*   **The Capabilities (The "How"):** These are the concrete tools and data sources your logic uses to get the job done.
+*   **The Capabilities (The "How"):** These are the concrete tools, APIs and data sources your logic uses to get the job done.
 You provide them in the `context` object, making them available to your scripts and templates.
 The engine automatically handles resolving promises, allowing you to focus on your workflow logic without async boilerplate.
-    *   *Examples:* Seamlessly access asynchronous data and functionality—from static values (`{ qualityThreshold: 8 }`) and dynamic JavaScript functions (`(name) => name.toUpperCase()`) to external API calls (`fetchWeatherAPI`), database queries (`db.getUser`), custom service integrations, and even other `Cascador-AI` renderers.
+    *   *Examples:* Seamlessly access asynchronous data and functionality - from static values (`{ qualityThreshold: 8 }`) and dynamic JavaScript functions (`(name) => name.toUpperCase()`) to external API calls (`fetchWeatherAPI(location)`), database queries (`db.getUser(id)`), custom service integrations, and other `Cascador-AI` renderers (`generateDraft(topic)`).

 ### 🧩 Composable & Reusable Components

-Cascador-AI treats every piece of your AI workflow—from a simple text generator to a complex multi-step agent—as a modular, reusable component.
-Because you define logic as code, you can encapsulate functionality into distinct `TextGenerator`, `ObjectGenerator`, or `Script` instances.
+Cascador-AI treats every piece of your AI workflow—from a simple text generator to a complex multi-step agent - as a modular, reusable component.
+Because you define logic as code, you can encapsulate functionality into distinct `TextGenerator/Streamer`, `ObjectGenerator/Streamer`, or `Script` and `Template` instances.

 These components are not just static definitions; they are callable functions that can be passed around, nested, and composed.
-You can call one component from within another's script or template by simply adding it to the `context`.
+You can expose one component from within another's script or template by simply adding it to the `context`.
 This allows you to build sophisticated systems from smaller, testable, and self-contained parts, promoting clean architecture and avoiding monolithic, hard-to-maintain agent definitions.
 For even more powerful composition, Cascada templates and scripts can also `include` files, `import` macros, and `extend` parent templates and scripts.

 ### 🛠️ Full-Spectrum AI Functionality